degencap777/whatsAppChatAI/README.md

 This program is licensed under the [GNU General Public License v3.0][license]

 ## Notes
-- The AI is currently not working
+- There is currently a problem with the message receiver.
+Im on it!

 _Copyright (C) 2020 by Maurice-Pascal Larivière.
 All rights reserved_